jbrr/jbrr.dev/content/posts/2021-12-31-oh-what-a-year-its-been.md

 If anybody reads this, please go over some of [the general early symptoms of mental illness](https://www.mayoclinic.org/diseases-conditions/mental-illness/symptoms-causes/syc-20374968).
 I promise you, it's so much better to do something and be wrong than the other way around.
 Everyone's struggling right now, we all have to do what we can to take care of each other.

+Good riddance, 2021.
 Here's to hoping for brighter days ahead.
 Happy new year, folks.